ESSAY 9: FEDERATION REFORM # 3.2

 I pay whatever tax I am required to pay under the law, not a penny more, not a penny less….if anybody in this country doesn’t minimize their tax they want their heads read because as a government I can tell you you’re not spending it that well that we should be donating extra.

 If Colbert (rightly famous in France, as his era’s most notable statesman) lived today, rather than in the 17th century, he might now have a different view.
-Smith’s 18th century worldview, like Colbert’s, may have overlooked the possibility of gigantuan public sectors which Kerry Packer later observed.
+Smith’s 18th century worldview, like Colbert’s, may have overlooked the possibility of gigantuan public sectors observed by Kerry Packer in the 20th century.

 Australia, along with many democracies, has long applied Colbert’s observation of politics.
-Principled argument of need to increase tax (commensurate with increased spending commitments or to repay government debt) is rarely heard of.
-And the loudest protestors against ‘even the concept’ of a potential increase in our taxes are, often equally adamantly opposed, to any increase in our public indebtedness.
+Principled argument of need to increase tax (commensurate with increased spending commitments, or to repay government debt) is rarely heard of.
+And the loudest protestors, against ‘even the concept’ of a potential increase in our taxes, are ironically often equally opposed, to any increase in our public indebtedness.

 Here is a less famous wisdom about taxation, bequeathed to us in the century after Adam Smith’s The Wealth of Nations.